 Symptoms may include:

-Your doctor will ask about your symptoms, medications, and medical history.
+You will be asked about your symptoms, medications, and medical history.
 A physical exam will be done.
-You may be referred to a hematologist who is a doctor who specializes in blood and blood-forming tissues.
+You may be referred to a hematologist who is a doctor that specializes in blood and blood-forming tissues.

 Talk with your doctor about the best treatment plan for you.
 Mild cases may not need treatment.
 They may resolve on their own.
 Treatment options include the following:

 Treating the cause of autoimmune hemolytic anemia may help treat the condition.
 Causes include cancer, medications, or collagen-vascular disease.

 Cortisone-like drugs suppress the immune response.
 These drugs usually improve the more common types of autoimmune hemolytic anemia.

 Other drugs that suppress the immune system may be used if corticosteroids are not effective.

 The spleen removes abnormal red cells from the circulation, including those labeled with antibodies.
 A splenectomy can preserve those cells and prevent anemia.